-12. No technique to evaluate alternative methods:
+12. No technique to evaluate alternative methods

-In planning expansions contraction of plants, equipments, products and processes, it is not poses to calculate and compare the profitability of alternatives with the help Financial reporting.
+In planning expansions contraction of plants, equipments, products and processes, it is not poses to calculate and compare the profitability of alternatives with the help financial reporting.

-13. No cause and effect analysis:
+13. No cause-and-effect analysis

-As financial account fails to provide profit information product-wise, the causes of profit or loss cannot effectively determined and analysed.
+As financial account fails to provide profit information product-wise, the causes of profit or loss cannot effectively determine and analysed.

-14. No data for comparison:
+14. No data for comparison

-It does not provide data to facilitate comparision of costs of operation of the firm with other firms in the industry.
-Cost Accounting is developed from within the accounting process to overcoat the limitations of financial reporting and it helps in calculating, controlling and reducing cost.
+It does not provide data to facilitate comparison of costs of operation of the firm with other firms in the industry.
+Cost accounting is developed from within the accounting process to overcoat the limitations of financial reporting and it helps in calculating, controlling and reducing cost.